DeEscalWild: A Real-World Benchmark for Automated De-Escalation Training with SLMs: Experiments

-We present a comprehensive evaluation of our fine-tuning methodology, analyzing performance across three critical dimensions: (1) training stability and convergence, (2) the quantitative impact of domain adaptation, and (3) the comparative efficacy of specialized Small Language Models (SLMs) versus generalist Large Language Models (LLMs).
+We present a comprehensive evaluation of our fine-tuning methodology across three dimensions: training stability and convergence, the quantitative impact of domain adaptation, and the comparative efficacy of specialized SLMs versus generalist LLMs.

-\textbf{Training Dynamics.} Figure~\ref{fig:combined_loss_curves} illustrates the training and validation loss trajectories for all five architectures.
-We observe highly stable convergence, characterized by a rapid initial descent in the first epoch followed by asymptotic stabilization.
-Notably, the divergence between training (blue) and validation (red) loss remains negligible throughout the fine-tuning process.
-This stability is attributed to our QLoRA configuration ($r=16, \alpha=32$).
-The scaling factor $\frac{\alpha}{r}=2$ ensures that the adapter weights receive sufficient gradient updates to learn the target distribution without destabilizing the frozen base parameters.
-This confirms that 4-bit quantization combined with low-rank adaptation is a robust strategy for aligning SLMs to high-entropy dialogue domains.
+\textbf{Training dynamics.} Figure~\ref{fig:combined_loss_curves} illustrates the training and validation loss trajectories for all five architectures.
+We observe highly stable convergence, characterized by rapid initial descent within the first epoch followed by asymptotic stabilization.
+The divergence between training and validation loss remains negligible throughout fine-tuning across all architectures, indicating effective regularization without overfitting.
+This stability is attributed to the QLoRA configuration with $r = 16$ and $\alpha = 32$, where the scaling ratio $\nicefrac{\alpha}{r} = 2$ provides sufficient gradient signal for the adapter weights to learn the target distribution without destabilizing the frozen base parameters.
+These results confirm that 4-bit quantization combined with low-rank adaptation is a robust and compute-efficient strategy for aligning SLMs to high-entropy dialogue domains.

-\textbf{Impact of Domain Adaptation.} Table~\ref{tab:results} quantifies the performance gains achieved through fine-tuning.
-Across all architectures, the fine-tuned (FT) checkpoints exhibit substantial improvements over their base variants, validating the necessity of domain-specific training.

-The most dramatic improvements are observed in \textbf{METEOR} (e.g., +4.5 for Gemma 2) and \textbf{ROUGE-L}.
-We attribute the poor performance of the base models to the "Alignment Tax"—the rigorous RLHF conditioning used to make commercial models polite and compliant.
-When prompted with adversarial inputs (e.g., "Step out of the car!"), base models default to formal, cooperative responses (e.g., "I will comply immediately, officer").
-Fine-tuning effectively overwrites this bias, shifting the probability distribution to match the colloquial, resistant, and emotionally charged vernacular of the dataset.

-\textbf{Specialized SLMs vs. Generalist LLMs.} To test the hypothesis that data quality can serve as a substitute for parameter scale, we benchmarked our best-performing SLMs against \textbf{Gemini 2.5 Flash}, a state-of-the-art general-purpose LLM.
-To ensure a fair comparison, the Gemini baseline was optimized using a \textit{few-shot prompting strategy} (see in Figure~\ref{fig:prompt_structure}) designed to mitigate safety filters and encourage role-play.
-Despite these optimizations, the results in Table~\ref{tab:model_comparison} reveal a clear advantage for the specialized models.
-Our fine-tuned \textbf{Qwen 2.5 (3B)} outperforms the Gemini baseline across all four quality metrics, most notably surpassing it by \textbf{+6.3 points in METEOR}.
-This counter-intuitive result highlights the limitations of prompt engineering for high-stakes simulation; while Gemini's few-shot adaptation captured the \textit{semantics} of the interaction (reflected in a competitive BERTScore), it struggled to capture the \textit{stylistic} nuance of the domain.